COVID digest: Volcano-hit Tonga in lockdown as infections detected | DW | 02.02.2022

 "They will support from a distance the French athletes and staff present in China and plan to go to Beijing when their situation allows it," a CNOSF statement read.

 Audience capacity limits for recreational events such as concerts and sporting matches were also removed.
-Working from home, while no longer mandatory for at least three days a week "for those positions that allow it," is still recommended.
+Working from home, while no longer mandatory for at least three days a week is still recommended "for those positions that allow it."

 This is part of a two-phase relaxation of curbs announced at the end of January.

-In the last 24 hours, 196 COVID-related deaths were reported, an increase on 166 reported the previous Wednesday.
-The rate of patients seeking help in hospitals remained stable, though, at 4.59 people per 100,000 per week.
+In the last 24 hours, 196 COVID-19-related deaths were reported, an increase on 166 reported the previous Wednesday.
+The rate of patients seeking help in hospitals remained stable, however, at 4.59 people per 100,000 per week.
+Currently in Germany, 74% of the population has been vaccinated.

 Thousands of street children in India have been forced to go back to begging and working odd jobs as schools have been closed and poor families are forced to make ends meet.
 The country's Supreme Court said officials need to do more to protect vulnerable children.